PostgREST/postgrest/docs/references/configuration.rst

 - Any modification to the :ref:`file_config` will be applied during reload.
 - Any modification to the :ref:`in_db_config` will be applied during reload.
-- Not all settings are reloadable, the reloadable column on :ref:`config_full_list` specifies which ones are.
+- Not all settings are reloadable, see the reloadable list on :ref:`config_full_list`.
 - It's not possible to change :ref:`env_variables_config` for a running process, hence reloading a Docker container configuration will not work.
 In these cases, you can restart the process or use :ref:`in_db_config`.

 .. _config_reloading_signal: